kugurerdem/rugu.dev/content/english/blog/npc.md

 typically follow one of the preceding options:

 1. Ignore the new information.
-2. Place it into your existing belief system, regardless whether it is consistent with your other beliefs or not.
+2. Place it into your existing belief system, regardless of whether it is consistent with your other beliefs.
 3. Create an ad hoc explanation to keep our beliefs intact.
 4. Adjust or revise our existing beliefs.